-- 1) Letter of Intent (SFN 1793) - All items contained on the form must be completed and sent to the DD Section - 2) DD Provider Orientation - Upon receipt of the required Letter of Intent, the Licensing Administrator will inform the applicant of the next scheduled "New DD Provider Orientation" session provided by the DD Section.
+- 1) Letter of Intent (SFN 1793), Agency Information page from the New Provider Packet, Business Plan, & 3 letters of reference by individuals knowledgeable of the applicant and of the delivery services to persons. - All documents must be submitted to the DD Licensing Administrator - 2) New DD Provider Orientation - Upon receipt of the required documents, the Licensing Administrator will inform the applicant of the next scheduled "New DD Provider Orientation" session provided by the DD Section.
 New DD Provider Orientation is held quarterly throughout the year.
 The applicant is required to attend the orientation in its entirety and is the first step in the licensing process.